seumasjeltzz/Beresford/README.md

 # R. BERESFORD & R. DOUGLAS "A FIRST GREEK READER"

-This project aims to publish a digital edition of Beresford and Douglas "A First Greek Reader" (Blackie & Sons, Glasgow, 1902) with a fully lemmatised text, in an environment similar to the Perseus project.
+This project aims to publish a digital edition of Beresford and Douglas "A First Greek Reader" (Blackie & Sons, Glasgow, 1902).

 This text is being prepared as part of the [Greek Learner Texts Project](https://greek-learner-texts.org/).